thalescomp/Project-Descriptions-for-Review/Front End/Neighborhood Map Project.md

 8. Add additional functionality to animate a map marker when either the list item associated with it or the map marker itself is selected.
 9. Add additional functionality to open an infoWindow with the information described in step 7 when either a location is selected from the list view or its map marker is selected directly.
 10. Interface should be very intuitive to use.
 For example, the input text area to filter locations should be easy to locate.
 It should be easy to understand what set of locations is being filtered.
 Selecting a location via list item or map marker should cause the map marker to bounce or in some other way animate to indicate that the location has been selected and associated info window opens above map marker with additional information.
+11. We expect your application to provide a filter option on the map markers displayed by default on load.
+The list view and the markers should update accordingly in real-time.
+Providing a search function through a third-party API is not enough to meet specifications.
+12. Error Handling: In case of error (e.g. in a situation where a third party api does not return the expected result) we expect your webpage to do one of the following:  A message is displayed notifying the user that the data can't be loaded, **OR** There are no negative repercussions to the UI. **Note:** Please note that we expect students to handle errors if the browser has trouble initially reaching the 3rd-party site as well.
+For example, imagine a user is using your neighborhood map, but her firewall prevents her from accessing the Instagram servers.
+Here is a reference article on [how to block websites](http://www.digitaltrends.com/computing/how-to-block-a-website/) with the hosts file.
+It is important to handle errors to give users a consistent and good experience with the webpage.
+Read [this blogpost](http://ruben.verborgh.org/blog/2012/12/31/asynchronous-error-handling-in-javascript/) to learn more .Some JavaScript libraries  provide special methods to handle errors.
+For example: refer to .fail() method discussed [here](http://api.jquery.com/jquery.ajax/#jqXHR) if you use jQuery's ajax() method.
+We strongly encourage you to explore ways to handle errors in the library you are using to make API calls.

 ## Example: BART Locations San Francisco